Whoever said that ‘size does not matter’ had obviously never seen the Anycubic Chiron and its jaw-dropping dimensions.

 Unlike many other manufacturers, Anycubic delivers all of its 3D printers with a complete set of documents.
 As a matter of fact, all of the materials regarding this machine such as the assembly and operation manual, its specifications, as well as the required software are easily available on the supplied SD card available with the printer.

-Some of its important differentiating features (apart from the massive volume) include the following:
+Some of the Chiron’s differentiating features (apart from the massive volume) include:

 Large LCD Touch Screen Display